Civil Service Twitter Bot

 In the 12 minutes before the Tweet went down it achieved viral fame, and the whole of the frustrated UK tipped their hats to a mysterious internet prankster.
 But I decided to go one further.
 In response to the Civil Service's swiftness in deleting the Tweet and trying to sweep the incident under the carpet I delved into the world of Twitter bots.

 The goal: to create an account with the sole purpose of sending that same Tweet, twice a day, ad infinitem.
-The end-result: a Twitter account that had 10k followers in the first day and sits around the 20k mark now, with each Tweet still getting thousands of likes every day...
+The end-result: a Twitter account that had 10k followers in the first day and reached around the 46k mark, with each Tweet getting thousands of likes every day...

 Screenshot-2020-11-30-at-16.23.10